An Honest Explanation of Price, Hashrate & Bitcoin Mining Network Dynamics

 But even for the producers themselves, there is significant delay.
 Chips must be ordered from the foundry; units must be assembled, shipped and installed.
 Only at the end of that process does the hashrate actually increase.
 In the meantime, the price could have increased even more, and much more rapidly than new gear could have possibly been employed.

-The same dynamic does apply in the opposite direction.
+The same dynamic does not apply in the opposite direction.
 When cash cost falls below breakeven, there are no barriers preventing miners from immediately pulling the plug on their gear, meaning that mining gear can be shut off immediately in response to falling prices.
 (Side bar: the notable exception to this are mining operations that bought fixed supply electricity contracts, thus forcing them to mine until they are insolvent).

 Hashrate will therefore lag price increases on the order of months, but respond much quicker to decreases in price.